All Episodes

 The amendment specified that conventional dog judging contests and animal husbandry practices are permissible.

-They had to exempt that, and they and they had to exempt animal husbandry practices.
+I'm telling you, they had to exempt that, and they had to exempt animal husbandry practices.

-So there's a there's a Florida uh senator, state senator from Miami by the name of Larcinia Bullard, or Ballard, I'm not sure how she pronounces it.
+So there's a Florida senator, state senator from Miami by the name of Larsenia Bullard, or Bullard.

 And when she heard that dog judging contests and animal husbandry practices would be exempt from the new law, she said people are taking these animals as their husbands.

-What's what's husbandry?
+What's husbandry?

 Everybody in the room started laughing.

-A state senator a Florida State Senator from Miami thought animal husbandry was people becoming husbands of animals.
+A state senator, a Florida state senator from Miami, thought animal husbandry was people becoming husbands of animals.

-Uneducated ignoramuses throughout every level of government we have.
+This is, this is, folks, We have genuine idiots, uneducated ignoramuses throughout every level of government we have.

 What do you mean, what's husbandry?

-Don't do that to me, Don.
+Don't do that to me, Dawn.

-You don't know what husbandry.
+You don't know what husbandry?

 No.

-I'm I'm stunned.
+I'm stunned.

 No, no, no, no.